The Comparison Question

 βjbase=argminβi=1nβfj(xi)djchathbase(xi)22\beta_j^{\text{base}} = \underset{\beta}{\text{argmin}} \sum_{i=1}^{n} \|\beta f_j(x_i) \mathbf{d}_j^{\text{chat}} - \mathbf{h}^{\text{base}}(x_i)\|_2^2

 To distinguish the two artifact types, we compute the chat-specificity ratio νj=βjbase/βjchat\nu_j = \beta_j^{\text{base}} / \beta_j^{\text{chat}}.
-A value near zero indicates a genuinely chat-specific latent; a value near one indicates the latent is equally present in both models.
-We can further decompose this into an error ratio νjε\nu_j^\varepsilon (detecting Complete Shrinkage -- the latent's information appears in the reconstruction error) and a reconstruction ratio νjr\nu_j^r (detecting Latent Decoupling -- the latent's information appears in the base reconstruction via other latents).
+A value near zero supports the chat-specific interpretation; a value near one indicates that the direction explains both models similarly.
+We can further decompose this into an error ratio νjε\nu_j^\varepsilon (detecting Complete Shrinkage, where the latent's information appears in the reconstruction error) and a reconstruction ratio νjr\nu_j^r (detecting Latent Decoupling, where the information appears in the base reconstruction via other latents).

 The BatchTopK Fix